daattali/beautiful-jekyll/README.md

 ### 1. Fork this repository

 (Assuming you are on this page and logged in to GitHub) Fork this repository by clicking the Fork button on the top right corner.
+Forking means that you now copied this whole project and all the files into your account.

 ### 2. Rename the repository to `yourusername.github.io`

 This will create a GitHub User page ready with the **Beautiful Jekyll** template that will be available at `http://yourusername.github.io` within a couple minutes.
-To do this, click on "Settings" on the right (the picture of the tools) and there you'll have an option to rename.
+To do this, click on "Settings" on the right (the tools icon) and there you'll have an option to rename.

 ### 3. Customize your website settings

 Edit the `_config.yml` file to change all the settings to reflect your site.
 To edit the file, click on it and then click on the pencil icon (watch the GIF tutorial above if you're confused).
 The settings in the file are fairly self-explanatory and I added comments inside the file to help you further.
-Any line that begings with a pound sign (`#`) is a comment, and the rest of the lines are settings.
+Any line that begins with a pound sign (`#`) is a comment, and the rest of the lines are settings.

 After you save your changes to the config file (by clicking on "Commit changes" as the GIF tutorial shows), your website should be ready in a minute or two at `yourusername.github.io`.
 Every time you make a change to any file, your website will get rebuilt and should be updated in about a minute or so.